abschill/httpuppy/docs/typedoc/interfaces/types_server.HTTPuppyServerOptions.md

 **`member`** cache options for caching, standard http but camelcase

+**`member`** clustered is a planned feature for version 3 to automatically cluster the server process to utilize multiple core ipc it doesnt do anything in x.2.z

 **`member`** secure boolean for https instead of http, requires follow up options in secureContext

 **`member`** secureContext options for resolving the SSL cert / key